Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Main Results

-According to Proposition \ref{prop:LSD}, if one assumes (without loss of generality) that $\mathbb{E}\big(Z_{11}^2\big)=~1$, then $\widetilde{\fS}_n$ shares the same LSD as the usual sample covariance matrix $\fS_n=n^{-1}\sum_{i=1}^n \fZ_i\fZ_i^T$.
+Theorem 2 in \cite{ZhengL11} states that under some regularity conditions, $\widetilde{\fS}_n$ shares the same LSD as the sample covariance matrix~$\fS_n:=n^{-1}\sum_{i=1}^n\fSigma^{1/2}\fZ_i\fZ_i^\top\fSigma^{1/2}$.
 To conduct tests, we need the associated CLT.
 The CLTs for the LSS of~$\fS_n$ have been established in \cite{BaiS04} and \cite{Najim2013}, {under the Gaussian and {non-Gaussian kurtosis conditions}, respectively}.
 Given that $\widetilde{\fS}_n$ and~$\fS_n$ have the same LSD, one naturally asks whether their LSSs also have the same CLT.
 The following theorem gives a negative answer.
 Hence, an important message is:

 To be more specific, for any function $f$, define the following centered and scaled LSS: